Operation Clean Water

 In many areas, it's impossible for Bible translators to continue their work because water is so unavailable.
 Where translators are able to work at all, their work is slowed down by the ceaseless quest—the desperate need for clean water.

 The Crisis—This is far more than just a problem for translation teams, however.
-Accessing clean water is a life-or-death struggle for multitudes of the people we are trying to reach with God's Word—and many are losing the battle.
+Accessing clean water is a life-or-death struggle for the multitudes of people we are trying to reach with God's Word—and many are losing the battle.
 “It's hard to share the hope of the gospel when they're dying of physical thirst," said one of our volunteers.

 The Need—Wycliffe Associates launched an aggressive global campaign: to provide clean water for millions of people in crisis.
 This will enable Bible translators to work in areas where they never could gain access before.
 Once the community leaders determine their needs, Wycliffe Associates staff and volunteers train participants to drill wells, hand-dig wells, build and maintain well pumps, construct water towers and distribution systems.